Beyond the Campus

 Want a nice evening out?
 Check out the Grandin Village — see a movie, go to dinner or just walk around.

-Grandin Village, a neighborhood on the outskirts of the city, offers a number of good restaurants as well.
+Grandin Village, a neighborhood on the outskirts of the city, offers a number of good restaurants as well, including Rockfish, Taaza, Local Roots and many others.

 Valley View Mall, less than 10 minutes from campus is the largest shopping center in Southwest Virginia.
 Stores include Macy's, H&M, LOFT, Old Navy, Hollister, and Express.